 If a file needs to be resolved before it is resubmitted, the Resubmit dialog provides an option to resolve the file conflict.
-The P4V Resolve dialog loads prepopulated with the files associated in the current step of the resolve/resubmit cycle.
+The P4VResolve dialog loads prepopulated with the files associated in the current step of the resolve/resubmit cycle.

 When the fetch brings down files from the remote server, all local files in conflict are moved to a tangent depot residing on the local server.
 The tangent depot is a system-generated, read-only location in which files with conflicting changes are stored.
 Files are automatically moved to the tangent depot as part of the Fetch process.
 For more information on the various kinds of depots, including the tangent depot, see the p4 depot chapter in the Helix Core P4 Command Reference.
 For each changelist with conflicts, a new changelist containing changes from the remote server replaces the old changelist that has been moved to the tangent depot.
-The source for the resolve refers to the local files in the tangent depot.
-The target for the resolve refers to the remote files that have been moved to the local depot itself.
+The source for the resolve refers to the local depot itself.
 For example, in P4Merge, the source is the local file (say MyFile.c#7); the target is the remote file with conflicts (with no stated revision); and the base is the common previous revision (say MyFile.c#6).
 If there is any confusion, running P4Merge from the Resolve dialog (by selecting the Merge Tool option) should clarify the sense of the source and target of the resolve.